DEST-bio/DEST-bio.github.io/docs/data-files/syncbambed.md

 </details>

 ## masked.sync.gz
-<a href="/assets/masked.sync.gz.ALL.txt" download> Click for a .txt file with a list of all download links </a>
+<a href="/assets/masked.sync.gz.ALL.txt" download> Click for a .txt file with a list of ALL download links </a>

-Link to download all gz files (no tbi)?<br>
+<a href="/assets/masked.sync.gz.GZONLY.txt" download> Click for a .txt file with only .gz download links (no .tbi) </a>
-Link to download all tbi files?
+<a href="/assets/masked.sync.gz.TBIONLY.txt" download> Click for a .txt file with only .gz.tbi download links </a>

 <details open markdown="block">
 <summary>Toggle Table</summary>